 Consider a non-graduate degree.

-If you have one year of full-time uni study behind you, or you’ve completed a diploma at TAFE, the Bachelor of Laws (Non-Graduate Entry) is for you.
+If you have completed Australian Year 12 qualification (NSW HSC) or equivalent, if you have one year of full-time uni study behind you, or you’ve completed a diploma at TAFE, the Bachelor of Laws (Non-Graduate Entry) is for you.
 Be prepared to take the legal world by storm.

 Apply now and start your unlimited journey.